Chapter 31 : Beautiful

 “Once again, sorry.”

 I took in a deep breath.
-“No, not mentally ill.
+“Yes, he's fine.
 Just very, very drunk.
 Listen, I’m going to need a favor...
 Could you possibly drop my friend off?”

 There was another pause.

-And then Paul said, very shrewdly, “Wha’s in it fer me?”
+And then Paul said, very shrewdly.
+“What's in it for me?”

-‘Um, the knowledge that you did something nice for a fellow human being?”
+‘Um, the knowledge that you did something nice for a fellow member of the human race?”
 I suggested hopefully.

-He heaved an angry sigh.
-“Alrigh,’ I s’pose.
-But only ‘cos you asked nicely.”
+He heaved a heavy sigh.
+“Alright, I suppose so.
+But only because you asked nicely."

 “Oh hey,” he said cheerily, oblivious to my hormonal ogling, and tossed the towel on the floor.
 Seeing my expression and the phone in my hand, he grimaced knowingly.
 “Boy troubles?”

-I laughed derisively, bordering on hysterically.
-The warmth of the room was dizzyingly inviting, it made me loopy.
+My laughter bordered dangerously on hysteria.
+The warmth of the room was so dizzyingly inviting, it made me loopy.
 “There’s no boy to have troubles with.”